hidex-oy/beaglebone_setup_scripts/README.md

 Flash the base BeagleBone Debian 10.3 Console image linked above to an empty SD card.
 The SD card needs to be at least 1 GB for that image, but the later installation steps create a 2 GB swap file, so realistically it should be at least 8 GB for there to be a decent amount of free space as well.

 Insert the SD card to a BeagleBone Black, and then plug the BeagleBone to a PC with a USB cable.
 The BeagleBone should now boot, and it should create a USB network connection that you can use to log in via ssh to the BeagleBone, using address `192.168.7.2`.
-Note that the first boot using the fresh stock image may take something like 2-5 minutes to fully boot, before the ssh connection can be made.
+The first boot using the fresh stock image seems to take around 1.5 minutes to fully boot, before the ssh connection can be made.

 ### Usage